lmdbjava/benchmarks/results/20160630/README.md

 ![img](4-size-biggest.png)

-We begin by exploring the resulting disk space consumed by the memory-mapped files when integer keys are inserted in random order.
+We begin by exploring the disk space consumed by the memory-mapped files when integer keys are inserted in random order.
 This reflects the actual bytes consumed by the directory (as calculated by a POSIX C `stat` call and tools like `du`).
 It is not simply the "apparent size".
 The graph shows what we saw earlier, namely that LMDB requires more storage than the other libraries.

 The actual data without overhead should be 1M X (100 byte value + 4 byte key), or 104,000,000 bytes.
 Here we see the most efficient implementation (MVStore)